boostorg/redis/README.md

 # Missing features

-The main missing features at the moment are

-* Sentinel
-* Cluster

-I will implement those on demand.
+At the moment the main missing feature is support for redis cluster which I may implement in the future if I need it.